roozbehR/MovieBook/README.md

     "bio": "hello, welcome to my Profile"
 }
 ```

+#### Update User Picture
+This is a POST request that is used to update the profile picture user.

+The endpoint used is `/api/profile/picture`.

+*Calls cannot be made to this endpoint from Postman since it expects an image to be uploaded from an HTML form*

 #### Get User Feed
 This is GET request used to get all the reviews by people who the logged in user is following.
 This is used to populate the user feed.